bigBsoft/iOS-ReadMe/README.md

 Thrid party framewoks and Library are managed using Cocoapods.

 ### Pods used
+	- pod 'SwiftyJSON'
+	- pod 'Alamofire'

 ### Carthage used

-github "SwiftyJSON/SwiftyJSON"
+	- github "SwiftyJSON/SwiftyJSON"
-github "Alamofire/Alamofire"
+	- github "Alamofire/Alamofire"

 ###Version Management

-Build Number willl increased for each iTunes submission each version will have build no starting frmo 1000
+* Build Number willl increased for each iTunes submission
+* App version will only increase on app submiting to App Store
+* Each version will have build no starting from 1000

 ##Folder Structure and Architecture